tiramizoo/oxid-plugin/README.md

         * **All products have individual dimensions**: That means each product will be packed separately (number of products equals number of packages).

         * **Specific dimensions of packages**: That means that the admin is able to specify all package sizes they use in shop to pack products.
 Then the  packing algorithm starts to pack all products in as smallest number of packages as possible and assumes the resulting package size as the package to deliver.
-Go to tiramizoo configuration to specify these dimensions ([Production version](https://www.tiramizoo.com/dashboard/package_presets), [testing version](https://sandbox.tiramizoo.com/dashboard/package_presets)).
+Go to the tiramizoo website configuration to specify these dimensions ([Production version](https://www.tiramizoo.com/dashboard/package_presets), [testing version](https://sandbox.tiramizoo.com/dashboard/package_presets)).

         * **All products should fit to one package**: That means every product will go to one package (no matter how many products customer bought there will be only 1 package for courier)